Haefliger cohomology of complete Riemannian foliations: Isomorphism between Haefliger cohomology and reduced Haefliger cohomology of Riemannian foliations

-This operator $s$ is a transverse version of Sarkaria's smoothing operator~\cite{Sarkaria1978}.
-Masa~\cite{Masa1992} and Dom\'{i}nguez~\cite{Dominguez1998} used Sarkaria's smoothing operators on compact manifolds, which are Hilbert-Schmidt integration operators and hence compact with respect to the natural topology~\cite[Eq.\ 13 of p.\ 694]{Sarkaria1978}.
-Note that even if $\H$ is the holonomy pseudogroup of a compact foliated manifold, $T$ may be noncompact.
-In that case, $s$ may not be a compact operator in general.
-To avoid this problem of the noncompactness, we can use the restriction of the smoothing operators on relatively compact subsets.
-The following is well known.
-(It follows from~\cite[Step~5 of the proof of Theorem~1 in Section~5.7]{Evans1999} and Arzel\`a-Ascoli theorem.)
+Since $U$ is relatively compact, the following is well known. \begin{lem} The operator $s$ is compact. \end{lem} This operator $s$ is a transverse version of Sarkaria's smoothing operator~\cite{Sarkaria1978}.
+Masa~\cite{Masa1992} and Dom\'{i}nguez~\cite{Dominguez1998} used Sarkaria's smoothing operators, which are Hilbert-Schmidt integration operators on closed manifolds and hence compact~\cite[Eq.~13 of p.~694]{Sarkaria1978}.
+Note that even if $\H_{T}$ is the holonomy pseudogroup of a compact foliated manifold, $T$ may not be compact.
+In that case, Hilbert-Schmidt integration operators on $T$ may not be compact in general.